wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

   baselines [14], and in [this](https://github.com/MorvanZhou/Reinforcement-learning-with-tensorflow/blob/master/contents/5.2_Prioritized_Replay_DQN/RL_brain.py)
   and [this](https://github.com/jaromiru/AI-blog/blob/master/SumTree.py) two implementations.
   We kept a MinTree as in the OpenAI baselines implementation to be consistent with their implementation.
-However, we could have actually kept a variable updated with the min at each update of the priorities as well.
+However, I think we could have just kept a variable updated with the min at each update of the priorities as well.

 * [prioritybuffer.py](https://github.com/wpumacay/DeeprlND-projects/blob/master/project1-navigation/navigation/dqn/utils/prioritybuffer.py),